GSA/feedback.usa.gov/pages/faq.md

 ### What languages are available for the public to submit feedback?

 English is the only language available at this time.

+# For Touchpoints staff users

+### Can we use Touchpoints if we don’t have any customer experience staff or IT resources?

+Yes!
+The Feedback Program is here to help you.
+<a href="mailto:{{site.team_email}}">Get in touch</a>.

+### Can we use Touchpoints if we only have in-person (non-web) services?

+Yes, a common way to share a Touchpoint form with a customer is to provide the URL link to a Touchpoint from and existing CRM system used in customer support call centers.

+### How long does it take to start collecting customer feedback using Touchpoints?

+Sign up and start testing today.
+If your Agency needs access to Touchpoints, please
+<a href="mailto:{{site.team_email}}">contact the team</a> for more information.

+### Who manages the PRA for Forms in Touchpoints?

+The Feedback Analytics team is handling the
+PRA for the initial HISP A11 rollout.

+### Will I be able to see my A-11 form submission data before it’s released to OMB?

+Yes.
+Submissions are managed and reviewed by authorized Service Managers.
+A manual “certification” or approval step will be required before taking advantage of easy CX reporting to performance.gov.

+### Can we filter out invalid or duplicate Submissions when reporting Submissions?

+Authorized staff can flag invalid entries. eg: spam and feedback abuse